yogitasn/Springboard-AirflowMini/README.md

 ```

-* build context : point to the created Dockerfile.
+* build context : point to the created custom Dockerfile.
 The correspond image is built when container is starting
 * restart : re-deploy the container if it is stopped for any reason.
 * depends_on : web server needs to communicate with meta db and message broker containers
 * environment : These are the list environment variables requested by the base image puckel/docker-airflow.
 Keep them as it is.
 You are free to add more environment variables like ‘PYTHONPATH’ which are going to be used by your own program scripts.
 * env_file: list of environment variables can be given using file
-* volumes : dags and program scripts can be mounted as volumes.
+* volumes : dags and program scripts/datafolders can be mounted as volumes.
 This is more effective than copying files into the Docker image.
 Once the files are updated changes will be automatically deployed in the web server.
 No need to build the image and redeploy the container.
 * ports : ports to be deployed on. web server is running on port 8080.
 * command : airflow command to start the web server.
 This is requested by the base image puckel/docker-airflow.
 Do not modify it.
 * healthcheck : test to check the health of the container